openthread/ot-docs/site/en/codelabs/openthread-hardware/index.lab.md

 <img src="img/b75a527be4563215.png" alt="b75a527be4563215.png" width="172.50" />

-Routers are always pentagons, and End Devices are always circles.
+Mesh Extenders are always pentagons, and End Devices are always circles.
 The numbers on each node represent the Router ID or Child ID shown in the CLI output, depending on each node's current role and state at that time.

 ## Commission the FTD Joiner